crimsonOrpheo/website/src/pages/monitoring-data-quality-with-tableau-1/index.md

 date: "2018-05-24"
 tags: ["Tableau","Data"]
 featuredImage: "./finalResult.png"
+subtitle: "How to find and list missing dates in your datasource."
 ---

 In a perfect world, companies use dedicated tools and hire people responsible for data quality.